The Board’s Vision:

 The Board operates ethically to fund research and other acquisition by the various PHEs for which it holds funds.
 The Board takes a view to this task commensurate with the perpetual nature of the Board.

 The HSCG Act governs the Board and its operations.
-The Board reports annually to the Minister for Health who tables the report before the SA Parliament.
+The Board reports annually to the Minister for Health and Wellbeing who tables the report before the SA Parliament.
 The Auditor General audits the Board’s activity and reports separately to the SA Parliament on the Board.

 The Board has existed in one form or another since the late 19th century.
 More detail in relation to the Board’s history is available here .
 View History Page Here.